Introduction: The Scenario When Debt Collectors Lie About What You Pay

 Step 1: Keep Calm and Take Information

 Do not enter into any kind of argumentation or confession of anything if you are communicating via the telephone.
 Gently ask for their company’s name, their agent’s name, and even their full mailing address.
-It’s necessary to make precise notes about what’s being stated during communication, focusing heavily on the amount being claimed and threats issued.
+You must record precise notes about everything the collector states during your communication.
+You should focus heavily on the specific amount they claim and any threats they issue.
+This detailed record-keeping ensures you have evidence if they violate your rights.
+You must document every detail carefully to maintain a complete history of the interaction.

 Step 2: Proceed to apply for formal written corroboration

 Create a debt validation letter asking for proof about whether or not there is a debt.
-It is necessary, in this correspondence, for them to provide paperwork that clearly shows the original creditor, total balance accrued, as well as any authority that warrants additional fee charges.
+It is necessary, in this correspondence, for them to provide paperwork.
+This clearly shows the original creditor, total balance accrued, as well as any authority that warrants additional fee charges.

 Step 3: Match Records